 After your accident, contact your insurance company about the accident and file an insurance claim as soon as possible.
 This will help ease some of the worries after an accident and quickly get the ball rolling on your claim.
 The sooner you contact your insurance after a hit & run motorcycle incident, the better.

 Step 3 - Contact a Lawyer

-Once you’ve gathered your evidence after the accident, call an attorney to see if you may have a case.
+Once you’ve gathered your evidence after the accident, call an experienced motorcycle accident attorney to see if you may have a case.
 Despite it being a hit & run accident, sometimes things like potholes, missing traffic signs, or debris can lead to the incident occurring.
 This would give the victim of the accident a case against the government agency responsible for those things and make them liable for the accident.